Objective Justification (Discrimination Defence?)

 IN THIS SECTION

-Under the Equality Act 2010, it is unlawful to treat someone less favourably than you would treat others by reason of a protected characteristic, in other words, to directly discriminate against them.
-These provisions apply not only to employees but to a wide range of individuals, including agency workers and contractors, all of whom are protected from suffering discrimination.
+Under the Equality Act 2010, it is unlawful to treat someone less favourably than others by reason of a protected characteristic, in other words, to directly discriminate against them.
+A protected characteristic can include someone’s age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, as well as sex and sexual orientation.

-It is also unlawful to indirectly discriminate against a person, or group of people, namely, by applying a provision, criterion or practice that is discriminatory in relation to a relevant protected characteristic.
+It is also unlawful to indirectly discriminate against a person, or group of people, namely, by applying a provision, criterion or practice (PCP) that is discriminatory in relation to a relevant protected characteristic.

-However, the 2010 Act goes on to provide, albeit in exceptional circumstances, that if an employer has a good enough reason for the unfavourable treatment complained of, or any disadvantage caused, this does not necessarily constitute unlawful discrimination under the Act.
+However, the 2010 Act goes on to provide, albeit in exceptional circumstances, that if an employer has a good enough reason for the unfavourable treatment complained of, or any disadvantage caused, this may not necessarily constitute unlawful discrimination under the Act.

 Under the 2010 Act, there are only certain circumstances in which an employer can raise an objective justification defence to excuse discriminatory treatment.
 These are limited to the following three contexts: